 The Governance and Nominating Committee (the "Governance Committee") is responsible for reviewing Director compensation and recommending to the Board the amount and structure of Director compensation.
 The compensation program for Directors is designed to attract and retain highly qualified Directors with a desired range of skills, expertise and experience, as well as being aligned with Shareholder interests.
 The Governance Committee conducts an in-depth market review every three years to assess the market competitiveness of Director compensation, including share ownership requirements.
-The Governance Committee retained Korn Ferry in 2022 as its consultant to conduct this review.
+The last review was completed by Korn Ferry in 2022.

-The comparator group selected to benchmark Director compensation was updated and consisted of 21 companies listed below in the Canadian and US retail sector with industry similarity.
+The comparator group selected to benchmark Director compensation consisted of 21 companies listed below in the Canadian and US retail sector with industry similarity.